 In the vestry is one of the oldest grave stones in Berwickshire from about 650 years ago.
 This stone resembles a skull and cross-bones and has underneath it a tree and the words

-Check the current schedule of church services here (this needs correction at time writing) usually every Sunday at 10:30 am, and all visitors are most welcome.
+Check the current schedule of church services here, usually every Sunday at 10:30 am, and all visitors are most welcome.
 If you’re navigating by SatNav, the postcode is TD11 3RA

 In the south wall under the window on the outside of the kirk there is another old stone (probably from 300 years ago).
 This has the figures of two men and a lady with the words, “Vive Memor Lethi” (Live remembering the Lethe – the river in the afterworld) in a sash across their chests.
 Underneath there are the words (which are now difficult to read);